kshakir/homebridge-ecowitt/README.md

 # Ecowitt Sensors Homebridge Plugin

-**NOTE: This is a fork of [homebridge-ecowitt](https://github.com/C0nquistadore/homebridge-ecowitt) that adds the following functionality:**
+**NOTE: This is a fork of [homebridge-ecowitt](https://github.com/@conquistadore/homebridge-ecowitt) that adds the following functionality:**
+- Add WH32 support
+- Allows different versions of the GW1100 station
-- Optionally creates (fake) thermostat tiles for temperature sensors so they show up as a seperate tile in Homekit.
+- Creates a (fake) thermostat tile for temperature sensors so they show up as a seperate tile in Homekit.
-- Adds an option to the config to reregister the accessories.
+- Fixed an issue with existing accessories in the EcoWittPlatform

 A Homebridge plugin providing support for a wide range of **Ecowitt** sensors.